 These are but a few tips on how to keep your blog fresh and get out of Blogger Block situation.
 You can develop other ways just as you go along and as you continue to read reactions to your posts.
 The most important thing to do is to find the time to explore these techniques aside from being keen to notice new ways to keep things fresh.
 Don’t get overwhelmed by that “wall”.

 Get over it, around it, go underneath it…just do it.
-Remember old is gold, and most of the time, re-using your own original old topics is the key to rejuvenate your blog.
+Remember old is gold, and most of the time, re-using your original old topics is the key to rejuvenating your blog.